Skip to content

 Communication

-This course uses a dedicated open source communication platform named Gitter.
-When you have questions outside course meetings, click the Chat tab at the top of this page and ask your question in the appropriate channel.
-The onboarding activity will get you started!
+This course uses a WhatsApp community as its main communication platform.
+Outside of course meetings, you can connect with peers and instructors by clicking the Chat tab at the top of this page and posting in the appropriate channel.
+The onboarding activity will walk you through getting started.

 Asking questions publicly and providing answers to your peers' questions allows everyone to learn dynamically.
 Furthermore, if you have a question on a topic, it is likely that someone else has the same question.
 Finally, being active on the platform, whether by answering the questions of your peers or by asking questions, is strongly encouraged and will have a positive impact on your participation grade!